eric-p-hutchins/code-dream/README.md

 * Support a proper install (via `make install`) so that highlight.el goes in /usr/share (or equivalent) and code-dream knows where it is

-* Show the loading screen while code is loading, not just while images are being generated.
-(The reason the loading screen was originally for that was because that part used to be more inefficient)

 * Support proper list of file suffixes for directory searching instead of just .c, .h, and .java